 How much equity to buy a second home can you use?

-The amount a bank will lend you, using your current home as security, will depend on two things – the value of your home and the regular mortgage repayments they believe you can afford.
+The amount a bank will lend you, using your current home as security, will depend on two things – the value of your home and the regular repayments they believe you can afford.

 For a house you live in, banks will normally let you borrow up to 80% of its value, not the full amount.
 This limit’s known as the loan-to-value ratio (LVR) and the Reserve Bank requires the main banks to apply it in most cases.
 It’s designed to ensure that if you can no longer meet your regular mortgage repayments, the bank can sell your home and recover the money you owe, even if property values have fallen.

-Useable home equity calculation
+Useable home equity loan calculation

 What is the minimum deposit for a second property?